Okay, listen: we’ve been here multiple times already, but never actually discussed it in detail.

 Make a Schedule Beforehand

 Good approval process cannot be spontaneous, it should stick to a proposed template.
 Don’t get me wrong, spontaneity might be a good thing in terms of creative work, but not when it comes to such technicalities as workflow organization.
 If it’s not the first project you are up to, if you’ve been analysing your previous experience and trying to make the best out of it, you should know your strong and weak spots.
 Think carefully which workflow part will take the most time, how many iterations the project might need, how much time will it take for all the parties to approve their bits of work, and create a plan.
-By the way, about the parties…
+I would recommend paying a lot of attention to a post-production part of the workflow, especially if you’re working with video content.
+And, by the way, about the parties…

 Make Different People Responsible for Different Areas